cincheo/jsweet/doc/jsweet-language-specifications.md

 assert strings[3] == "d";
 ```

-In some cases it is preferable to use the `jsweet.lang.Array` class directly.
+In some cases it is preferable to use the `def.js.Array` class directly.

 ``` java
 Array<String> strings = new Array<String>("a", "b", "c");